BryanLong14/Multilayer-Parallax-Website/README.md

 ## Watch a [video tutorial](https://vimeo.com/251192931) of the developer explaining the technology

-## See the live version of the sire at my [hosted website.](https://multilayer-parallax.firebaseapp.com/)
+## See the live version of the site at my [hosted website.](https://multilayer-parallax.firebaseapp.com/)

 ## Play around with the code at my [CodePen.](https://codepen.io/BryanLong/pen/ZagjLV)